enso-org/enso/app/gui/docs/CONTRIBUTING.md

 By default, CI would fail if the `CHANGELOG.md` file does not need to be updated.
 However, sometimes there are PRs that does not change anything significant in the final product.
-You can then simply add `[ci no changelog needed]` anywhere in your commit message to skip this assertion.
+You can then simply add `[ci no changelog needed]` anywhere in your PR description to skip this assertion.

 ### Publishing Results